WycliffeAssociates/btt-recorder-docs/docs/editing1.rst

 1. The time line of the length of the audio take.
 The line expands left to right as the audio take plays.

-2. Garbage can icon - Tap on the garbage can icon to delete a selected take.
+2. Garbage can icon - Delete a selected take.

     **NOTE:** The numbering of the takes changes to reflect the lower number of takes available.

-3. Waveform icon - Tap on the waveform icon to invoke the editing screen of BTT Recorder.
+3. Waveform icon - Invoke the editing screen of BTT Recorder.
-4. Play icon - Tap the play icon to play the recording.
-Tap the pause icon to stop the recording.
+4. Play icon - Play the recording.
+Tap the Pause icon (replaces the Play icon) to stop the recording.
-5. Checkmark – Indicates whether the take is approved to use.
-Tap to turn green.
-Only one take per verse/chunk can have a green checkmark.
-When the take is rated with 3 stars, this checkmark is green.
+5. Checkmark – Tap to turn green, or if green, tap to turn black.
+The green color means that the take is approved to use.
+When the take is rated 3 stars, this checkmark is green, or you can just tap it to turn it green.
+Only one take per verse or chunk can be marked with a green checkmark.
-6. Star icon - Tap on the star icon to rate the recording.
+6. Star icon - Rate the recording.
-7. Choose a recording - Tap on the right or left arrow to go between the audio takes for a verse.
+7. Left or right arrow - Navigate among takes for a verse.
 Notice that the take number changes.

 Rate the recording:
 *****

+To indicate the quality of the recording, you can add a star rating to it.
+The star ratings are used for the program to determine which take of a verse or chunk to use when compiling an entire chapter recording.

-1. Tap on the star icon on the verse bar.
+1. Tap the Star icon on the verse bar.
- * Tap on the left star if the recording is not the best – the star turns red.
+ * Tap the left star if the recording is not the best – the star turns red.
- * Tap on the middle star if the recording is fine but could be better – the stars turn yellow.
+ * Tap the middle star if the recording is fine but could be better – the stars turn yellow.
- * Tap on the right star for a very good recording – the starts turn green.
+ * Tap the right star for a very good recording – the starts turn green.
 Only one take per verse/chunk can be rated 3 stars, because this indicates the accepted take.
 2. Tap on OK to save.